 What is your couponing personality?

 For a system to be effective, it needs to match your personality, goals, comfort level and organization style.
-If a system isn’t convenient or isn’t intuitive to you, you may not commit to it in the way that you need to save money.
+If a system isn’t convenient or isn’t intuitive to you, you may not commit to it in the way that can save time and money.

 If using a binder isn’t for you, an accordion file box works also.
 Simply label the tabs with the various categories, and file the coupons appropriately.
 A coupon box can be as organized or freeform as you like.
 For example, a less organized but simple option is a note cardholder.

 No matter what method you choose, make sure that you set aside time every week to do two things: source out new coupons and go through your stash to get rid of expired coupons.